rexresearch

 the pH of the soil.
 The ordinary garden beet was used as an

-and put forth two leaves which seemingly are healthy.
-The second
+germinate and put forth two leaves which seemingly are healthy.

-pair of leaves, however, usually die and the plant will not grow
+The second pair of leaves, however, usually die and the plant

-returned to its original value.
-I planted beets and
+slightly, but later returned to its original value.
+I

 for their possible significance.
 Sheep ignored a field of